 2. Ground Balance and Mineralization Filter

-Ground mineralization is your worst enemy when metal detecting.
+Ground mineralization is your worst enemy when metal detecting coins.
 Small traces of metal in the soil can cause your device to go off regularly while masking targets.
 Ground balance settings overcome this problem.

 With this feature, the device will remove the signals produced by minerals on the ground.
 High-end machines offer automatic filters.
-Though, manual ones work just as well with some fine-tuning.
+Though, manual ones work just as well in different ground conditions with some fine-tuning.